pazfe/product-docs/docs/sso.md

 # Single Sign-On

-With Single Sign-On (SSO) enabled, your organization can access the EMnify portal using Microsoft Business or Google Cloud Platform account credentials.
+With Single Sign-On (SSO) enabled, your organization can access the emnify Portal using Microsoft Business or Google Cloud Platform account credentials.

 ## Setup SSO with Microsoft Active Directory

 **Prerequisites:**

 - An Azure Subscription with an Active Directory license
-- An account in the EMnify portal using the same email address as the one used to sign in to Microsoft Azure
+- An account in the emnify Portal using the same email address as the one used to sign in to Microsoft Azure

 :::caution
-If your email address used in the EMnify portal differs from the one used to log in to Azure, this setup won't work.
+If your email address used in the emnify Portal differs from the one used to log in to Azure, this setup won't work.
-Instead, add an additional user to the EMnify portal with **Administrator** privileges.
+Instead, add an additional user to the emnify Portal with **Administrator** privileges.
 :::

 ### SSO with Microsoft